London

 Battersea Power Station

-Battersea Power Station is an iconic power plant that opened in its first phase in 1929 in grand and monumental art deco style.
-Today, the power plant has been revitalized with lots of new activities.
+Battersea Power Station is an iconic power station that opened in the first phase in 1929 in a stately and monumental Art Deco style.
+The power plant was built as Europe’s largest brick building and largest power plant of its kind.

 The Shard